dchen236/Alzheimer_Disease_Detection/README.md

 ### Experiments and Result
+The results can be viewed from report_performance.ipynb as well.

 We have trained 9 models including: resnet18, resnet34, resnet50, resnet101, resnet152, squeezenet, VGG, alexNet and densenet